 But there is a lot of wisdom in having a guardian, especially as most converts marry men from cultures where this is the norm.

 Having a guardian not only acts as a protection for a new Muslimah from those who would seek to take advantage of her lack of knowledge of the Muslim world, it also increases the respect that will be shown to her by her future husband and his family as it shows that she was cautious about this important decision.

 A guardian should be chosen carefully; he should be someone who will actually be able and willing to protect the woman’s best interests, in the way that he would protect his own daughter.
 I have ‘sacked’ previous guardians of mine, as I didn’t feel that they had done that for me!

-It’s often suggested that the local imam should be asked, but unless they know you reasonably well, it would be better to choose a friend’s husband or someone else from the community you can trust.
+It’s often suggested that the local imam should be asked; you can choose a friend’s husband or someone else from the community you can trust.

 The guardian’s role is crucial in the very early stages.
 He will be more able to spot subtle signs about a potential groom’s suitability, or lack of it, that might escape a new Muslimah who is unfamiliar with different cultures.

-He should also help to check out the brother through his friends and acquaintances, and check his family’s background and acceptance of the match.
-This may seem unnecessary or strange to a new Muslimah, but as it is common practice in the Muslim world, it won’t seem strange to a man who is genuine in his intentions.
+He should also help to check out the brother through his friends and acquaintances; he should check his family’s background and acceptance of the match.

 Meeting the Man and His Family